coinbase/salus/docs/scanners/brakeman.md

             - ensure_safe_protocol_or_something
         warning: # To only get warnings above a given confidence level.
 The -w switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only highest confidence warnings).
 'Warning' is the 'w' brakeman config option.
 ```

+## Exceptions

+The except configuration is supported for backwards compatibility and will be deprecated in the future.
+Salus exceptions are being normalized to the new exceptions configuration